sayeed205/Linkedin-Connections-Scrapper/README.md

 3. Select the format you want to export the data to.
 4. Wait for the download to complete.

+##TODO

+- [x] Add support for json format.
+- [x] Add support for csv format.
+- [ ] Cancel the download if the user navigates away from the page or closes the popup.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.